tvk353/IPL-dashboard/README.md

 >   ```
 > - Render HomeRoute component when path in URL matches `/`
 > - Render TeamMatchesRoute component when path in URL matches `/team-matches/:id`
-> - No need to use the `BrowserRouter` in `App.js` as we have already included in `index.js` file
+> - No need to use the `BrowserRouter` in `App.js` as I already included in `index.js` file
-> - Each TeamMatchesRoute should have different gradient colors as background based on the selected team
+> - Each TeamMatchesRoute will have different gradient colors as background based on the selected team
 > </details>

 ### Resources